-This unique process is sometimes referred to as ‘no court divorce’ as avoiding court proceedings is the fundamental aim of the process.
-It recognises that the breakdown of a relationship is one of the most difficult and painful times in a persons life, and that communicating to resolve issues is often a far more beneficial approach for both individuals than fighting through the court process.
-It is generally a faster and more family focused approach than the traditional approach.
+Collaborative Law is a unique process that is sometimes referred to as ‘no court divorce’ as avoiding court proceedings is the fundamental aim of the Collaborative Law process.
+It recognises that the breakdown of a relationship is one of the most difficult and painful times in a person’s life and that communicating to resolve issues is often a far more beneficial approach for both individuals than fighting through the court process.
+Collaborative Law is generally a faster and more family-focused approach than the traditional approach.
 The collaborative process ensures that the divorce or separation is dealt with in a dignified and respectful manner for the benefit of the entire family, and is particularly beneficial where there are children of the family.

 - There is a commitment at the outset to work together to resolve issues and not to commence or threaten court proceedings.

 - Information is shared openly and honestly in a series of meetings with the couple and their respective collaborative lawyers.

 - There are negotiations aimed at reaching a fair and reasonable agreement for the family as a whole.